 Specialized Care for our Smallest Patients

 The Neonatal Intensive Care Unit (NICU) at our Women & Infant’s Center provides the area’s only specialized care for the smallest patients, from premature infants to sick “term” newborns.
-In fact, we now have the capacity to care for younger and smaller preemies, as young as 23 weeks and as small as 500 grams (about 1 lb.).
+In fact, we now have the capacity to

 The medical team is led by the region’s only neonatologists- pediatricians with many additional years of subspecialty training in the care of newborns.
 They work in the hospital full-time, focused exclusively on the care of the most fragile infants.

 They are assisted by an experienced nursing staff, pediatric therapists, pharmacists, and dieticians dedicated to the physical and developmental needs of babies.
 In addition, a licensed social worker is available at all times to assist with any parent/patient and family needs.

 This specialized expertise, coupled with state-of-the-art technology, provides the regions only neonatal intensive care services.
 Parents, grandparents, and other family members of NICU babies are encouraged to read “What to Expect in the NICU.”

 - 24/7 care from highly-trained Neonatalogists.

 - Specially-trained nursing care, respiratory support, and 24 hour a day monitoring.